AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-video-reference/c-html5-video-reference.md

    The placeholder DIV is a positioned element, meaning that the `position` CSS property is set to `relative` or `absolute`.

-   Ensure that the full screen feature functions properly in Internet Explorer.
+   Ensure that the full-screen feature functions properly in Internet Explorer.
 Check to make sure that there are no other elements in the DOM that have a higher stacking order than your placeholder DIV.

    The following is an example of a defined placeholder DIV element: